-CKSUM\$
+CKSUM\$ ()

-JAGUAR terminal revision T and JAGXTREME terminal only.
 This function generates the checksum of a string and returns the checksum in string format.
 It calculates the checksum by adding the lower 7 bits of each byte in the string and taking the 2's complement.
 It is used for validating sent and received messages.